Data Poisoning Attacks to Local Differential Privacy Protocols: Countermeasures

 \subsection{Normalization}

 The LDP protocols estimate item frequencies using Equation (\ref{aggregate}).
 Therefore, the estimated item frequencies may not form a probability distribution, i.e., some estimated item frequencies may be negative and they may not sum to 1.
 For instance, our experimental results in Section~\ref{sec:fe_result} show that the overall gains of MGA may be even larger than 1.
 Therefore, one natural countermeasure is to normalize the estimated item frequencies such that each estimated item frequency is non-negative and the estimated item frequencies sum to 1.
-Specifically, the central server first estimates the frequency $\tilde{f}_v$ for each item $v$ following a LDP protocol (kRR, OUE, or OLH); then the server finds the minimal estimated item frequency $\tilde{f}_{min}$; finally, the server calibrates the estimated frequency for each item $v$ as $\bar{f}_v=\frac{\tilde{f}_v - \tilde{f}_{min}}{\sum_v (\tilde{f}_v - \tilde{f}_{min})}$, where $\bar{f}_v$ is the calibrated frequency.
-Our overall gain is calculated by the difference between the calibrated frequencies of the target items after and before attack.
-Note that the normalization countermeasure is not applicable to heavy hitter identification because normalization does not impact the ranking of items' frequencies.
+For instance, one normalization we consider is as follows: the central server first estimates the frequency $\tilde{f}_v$ for each item $v$ following a LDP protocol (kRR, OUE, or OLH); then the server finds the minimal estimated item frequency $\tilde{f}_{min}$; finally, the server calibrates the estimated frequency for each item $v$ as $\bar{f}_v=\frac{\tilde{f}_v - \tilde{f}_{min}}{\sum_v (\tilde{f}_v - \tilde{f}_{min})}$, where $\bar{f}_v$ is the calibrated frequency.
+Our overall gain is calculated by the difference between the calibrated frequencies of the target items after and before attack. {We note that there are also other methods to normalize the estimated item frequencies~\cite{jia2019calibrate,wang2019consistent}, which we leave as future work.} Note that the normalization countermeasure is not applicable to heavy hitter identification because normalization does not impact the ranking of items' frequencies.